-Don’t think a criminal charge for theft in Kentucky isn’t a big deal.
-If you’re the one charged, the criminal process can be just as daunting as it is for other crimes and the consequences can be just as harsh.
-A theft conviction can impact your future job prospects and how you’re perceived by family, friends and your community.
+Get help from Lexington theft defense lawyer Dan Carman if you’re charged with theft, because a theft charge is a big deal in Kentucky.
+The criminal process and penalties can be just as harsh for it as they are for other crimes.
+A theft conviction can also impact your future job prospects and how you’re perceived by family, friends, and your community.

-At the Lexington, Kentucky, law firm of Dan Carman PLLC, we take every criminal charge seriously.
-No matter what your needs are for criminal defense, we put them first.
-Call our legal team as soon as you know you are facing theft charges.
+At the Lexington, Kentucky, Dan Carman PLLC law firm, we take every criminal charge seriously.
+No matter your needs for your theft defense, we will put you first.
+Call our legal team as soon as you know you are facing these charges.

-Under Kentucky law, there are more than a dozen crimes falling under the category of theft, including:
+Under Kentucky law, more than a dozen crimes are considered theft, including:

 - Theft of services